 Orthodontics produces better results than ever before and for a wide range of smile and bite problems.
 Indeed, adults can be treated at virtually any age, as shown below: the results of fixed brace results in a 60-something lady treated at the Priestgate Clinic.
 A range of brace options is available, but this may be confusing, especially if the details and effectiveness of some techniques aren’t accurately portrayed.

-Orthodontic aligners are transparent plastic braces, worn for 1-2 weeks, to straighten teeth by applying programmed pressure on them.
-InvisalignTM is the original brand, but there are many newer brands or ways of designing aligner treatment, e.g. cutting-edge 3D software to directly customise each individual’s treatment (shown below), rather than relying on a technician and standardised algorithms.
-In my experience, this also makes aligner treatment more cost-effective.
-Nevertheless, while aligners are good at treating a range of simple to moderate irregularity problems, independent research shows that there’s always a shortfall between the simulated and actual results, so always ask to see examples of actual cases treated by the dentist involved.
+Orthodontic aligners are transparent plastic braces, worn for 1-2 weeks each, to straighten teeth by applying programmed pressure on them.
+InvisalignTM is the original brand, but in reality this is a mass production approach and not truly individual patient care.
+Fortunately, there are now more specialised ways of designing aligner treatment, through the use of sophisticated 3D software to directly customise each patient’s treatment (as shown below), rather than relying on a remote technician & standardised algorithms.

 Orthodontics is a valuable investment and we aim to price this in a fair and transparent manner.
 In particular: